Graceland in Memphis, Tennessee, is one of the most famous and visited mansions in the world.

-Choosing a property branding agency that understands property but also how to approach a project strategically is key.
+Choosing a design agency for property branding that understands property but also how to approach a project strategically is key.

 ikon works with businesses to get to the core of what they do to ensure they communicate the right message through the right marketing channels.

 It’s an approach that fits perfectly with branding in the property industry, so ikon was quickly on board with the whole Destination Westfield concept when they were engaged to deliver a brochure pack for Westfield Stratford.
 That meant understanding everything from the established tone of voice and imagery style to the ongoing Westfield creative strategy.

 “We were immediately thrilled when Westfield asked us to help art direct and create bespoke printed material for each resident and a coffee table book for the marketing suite within the Cherry Park development,” says Alex Colley, Creative Director of ikon.
 “The core idea was centred around getting residents excited about their new home and what Stratford has to offer them.
 So our creative idea was to focus everything around the Stratford postcode ‘E20’ with the strapline ‘The New Capital of East London’ – placing Westfield at the heart of it.”